letsRobot/docs/api-reference.md

 ### Streaming video

-To stream video, we need to send MPEG1 encoded video in an MPEG-TS container to the video stream URL.
+To stream video, we need to send MPEG1 encoded video in an MPEG-TS container to the video stream's URL.

 To do this, we can use ffmpeg: